 The GSC IMAX features state-of-the-art 3D technology to immerse viewers in fantastic voyages through space and beyond.

-The enormous 15-metre dome of the planetarium is the screen against which narrated shows are played, but while they’re very good they don’t last long, although there are occasional IMAX releases to watch in addition to the main planetarium event.
+The enormous 15-metre dome of the planetarium is the screen where narrated shows are projected but while they’re very good they don’t last long, although there are occasional IMAX releases to watch in addition to the main planetarium event.

 The IMAX shows are educational in content but they’re really enjoyable and differ from the planetarium as they delve into the realms outside of space where you can go on a voyage under the sea or into the remote wilderness of the arctic.